Brian Schlitter: Chicago Cubs

 On August 7, 2008, Schlitter was traded to the Chicago Cubs in exchange for pitcher Scott Eyre.
 He finished the season with the Daytona Cubs, going 0-1 with a 2.16 ERA in seven relief appearances.
 Overall, he went 4-4 with a 2.21 ERA in 41 relief appearances, striking out 67 batters in 57 innings.
 Schlitter spent all of 2009 with the Tennessee Smokies, going 1-7 with a 4.38 ERA in 59 relief appearances.
 He began 2010 with the Triple-A Iowa Cubs, with whom he went 1-1 with a 4.09 ERA in 27 relief appearances prior to his call up to the major leagues.

-On June 28, 2010, he made his major league debut.
+On June 28, 2010, Schlitter made his major league debut.
 He pitched 2/3 of an inning against the Pittsburgh Pirates, striking out both batters he faced.

-The Cubs placed Schlitter on the 15-day DL with a right shoulder impingement on July 7, 2010.
-Schlitter was optioned back to Triple A on August 3, 2010, a day after hitting Milwaukee Brewers center fielder Carlos Gómez on the head with a pitch.
-He finished his rookie year with a 12.38 ERA in 7 appearances.
+The Cubs placed Schlitter on the 15-day disabled list with a right shoulder impingement on July 7.
+Schlitter was optioned back to Triple-A on August 3, a day after hitting Milwaukee Brewers center fielder Carlos Gómez on the head with a pitch.
+He finished his rookie year with a 12.38 ERA in seven appearances.

 On January 5, 2011, Schlitter was claimed off waivers by the New York Yankees.
-On February 14, 2011, Schlitter was designated for assignment by the Yankees.
+On February 14, Schlitter was designated for assignment by the Yankees.
 Schlitter claimed off waivers by the Philadelphia Phillies on February 15.
-On April 18, 2011, Schlitter was returned to the Cubs.
+On April 18, Schlitter was returned to the Cubs.
 The commissioner's office returned him to the Cubs from the Phillies because of a past elbow injury.

-He split the 2012 season Double-A Tennessee Smokies and Daytona, posting a 2.61 ERA in 50 appearances.
+Schlitter split the 2012 season Double-A Tennessee Smokies and Daytona, posting a 2.61 ERA in 50 appearances.
 The next year, Schlitter logged a 2.42 ERA in 54 appearances between Iowa and Tennessee.
 In 2014, Schlitter was invited to Spring Training as a non-roster invitee.
-On March 29, the Cubs announced that he had made the 2014 major league opening day roster.
-Schlitter earned his first career MLB win on May 3, 2014, against the St. Louis Cardinals.
+On March 29, 2014, the Cubs announced that he had made the team's Opening Day roster.
+Schlitter earned his first career win on May 3, against the St. Louis Cardinals.
 He finished the year with a 2-3 record and 4.15 ERA across 61 appearances.

 Schlitter did not make the Opening Day roster in 2015 and was assigned to Iowa to begin the year.
 Schlitter struggled to a 7.36 ERA in 10 major league appearances and was designated for assignment on August 27, 2015.
 He was assigned outright to Iowa, where he finished the season, and elected free agency on October 14.

 Colorado Rockies

 On November 18, 2015, Schlitter signed a minor league contract with the Colorado Rockies organization that included an invitation to Spring Training.
 He did not make the club out of spring and was assigned to the Triple-A Albuquerque Isotopes to begin the year.
-He spent the season in Albuquerque, pitching to a 3.64 ERA with 43 strikeouts in 42.0 innings of work.
+He spent the season in Albuquerque, pitching to a 3.64 ERA with 43 strikeouts in 42 innings of work.
 On October 26, 2016, Schlitter was released by the Rockies.